Empowered Vote · Volunteer Briefing · August 21, 2026

 State of the Platform

-Every number on this page comes from the live database or verified git history, not from estimates.
+Every number on this page comes from the live database, verified git history, or our product analytics, not from estimates.
 We build tools for shared facts; our progress report should be one.
-Eight apps are live or in alpha, three are in active development, and the deep data work is far ahead of what most of us realized.
+Six apps are live or in alpha, two are in active development, and the deep data work is far ahead of what most of us realized.

-curated officials and candidates (plus a 76,330-record discovery pool in triage)
+curated officials and candidates (plus a 77,001-record discovery pool in triage)

 sourced stance positions, every one with cited sources